hnakamur/rustc-deb/src/doc/trpl/concurrency.md

 }
 ```

-The `Thread::scoped()` method accepts a closure, which is executed in a new
+The `thread::scoped()` method accepts a closure, which is executed in a new
 thread.
 It's called `scoped` because this thread returns a join guard:

 ```